About the IUD

 Rare problems include:

-- Expulsion.
-An IUD can come out of a girl's uterus by accident (called "expulsion").
-Sometimes a girl doesn't know this has happened.
-The overall risk of expulsion is low, but it is slightly more common in women who have never had a baby.
+Expulsion.
+An IUD can come out of the uterus by accident (called "expulsion").
+Sometimes a woman doesn't know this has happened.
+If an IUD comes even part of the way out, it does not protect against pregnancy.
 A woman can check that an IUD is still in place by feeling for the string (a doctor or nurse practitioner can explain how to do this).
-A doctor should also be told about any odd vaginal discharge, cramping or pain, fever, or if the length of the IUD string changes.
-After a girl has an IUD inserted, she'll need to go back for a follow-up visit with the doctor within the first 3 months.
-The doctor or nurse practitioner will check that the IUD is properly in place.
+After someone has an IUD inserted, she'll need to go back for a follow-up visit to check that the IUD is properly in place.

-- Perforation of the uterus.
-There's an extremely small (1 in 1,000) risk that an IUD might push through the wall of the uterus while it is being put in.
+Perforation of the uterus.
+There's an extremely small risk that an IUD might push through the wall of the uterus while it is being put in.

-- Pelvic inflammatory disease (PID).
+Pelvic inflammatory disease (PID).
 There's a very low risk of infection from bacteria getting into the uterus during IUD insertion.
-Most infections occur in the first 20 days after placement of the IUD.
+Most such infections happen in the first 20 days after placement of the IUD.

-IUDs are a good birth control option for almost every female.
-However, IUDs aren't recommended if:
+IUDs are a good birth control option for many girls and women.
+However, IUDs aren't recommended for someone:

-- a girl has PID or an active STD infection
+- with PID or an active STD infection

-- a girl is already pregnant or may be pregnant
+- who is already pregnant or may be pregnant

-- a girl has problems with her uterus, like a disease or malformation, or if she has abnormal bleeding
+- who has problems with her uterus, like a disease or malformation, or has abnormal bleeding

-Experts now recommend IUDs as a good birth control option for younger women and teens because they last for many years, require no daily maintenance, and are very effective at preventing pregnancy.
-A newer type of IUD is smaller and uses a lower dose of progesterone, which may make it a better option for females who have never had a baby.
+Experts recommend IUDs as a good birth control option for younger women and teens because they last for many years, need no daily care, and are very effective at preventing pregnancy.

 Where Are IUDs Available?

 An IUD must be inserted by a doctor or nurse practitioner.
-It is often easiest to put an IUD in during a girl's period, but it can be inserted anytime during a girl's cycle as long as she is not pregnant.
+This can be done at the doctor's office, or at a health clinic, like Planned Parenthood.
+It can be inserted anytime during a menstrual cycle as long as she is not pregnant.

 How Much Does It Cost?